Daniel I. Weiner

-Prior to joining the Brennan Center, Weiner served as senior counsel to Commissioner Ellen L. Weintraub at the Federal Election Commission, including during her term as chair of the Commission in 2013.
-In this role, Weiner assisted the commissioner with her duties in managing the agency and advised her on a broad array of issues under the First Amendment, federal campaign finance law, and the Administrative Procedure Act.
-Before his service at the FEC, Weiner practiced law in the Washington, DC, office of Jenner & Block, LLP.
-At Jenner, Weiner counseled a wide variety of clients and litigated cases at the trial and appellate levels, including as a member of the firm’s Election Law and Redistricting practice group.
-He also maintained an active pro bono practice focused particularly on LGBT rights.
+Weiner previously served as senior counsel to Commissioner Ellen L. Weintraub at the Federal Election Commission, including during her term as chair of the commission in 2013.
+In this role, Weiner assisted with managing the agency and advised the commissioner on a broad array of legal issues under federal campaign finance law, the Administrative Procedure Act, and the First Amendment.
+Before his service at the FEC, Weiner practiced law in the Washington office of Jenner & Block, LLP, where he litigated cases at the trial and appellate levels, counseled regulatory clients, and maintained an active pro bono practice focused on LGBTQ+ rights.

 Weiner received his JD from Harvard Law School, after which he clerked for the Honorable Diana E. Murphy on the U.S. Court of Appeals for the Eighth Circuit.
 He graduated magna cum laude with honors from Brown University with a degree in history.
 Outside of his work at the Brennan Center, Weiner has presided over attorney discipline cases as a hearing committee chairman for the District of Columbia Board on Professional Responsibility.